medhan-sh/pwn.college_medhansh1/Comprehending Commands/C13-finding_files.md

 ## What I learned

 1. The find command is used to search for files it can be used for various conditions with different arguments            describing different type of search location
-2. using find with the '/' argument reffers to searching through every directory .
+2. using find with the `/` argument reffers to searching through every directory .
-3. using it with -name can search for the name for the file without defining its path .
+3. using it with `-name` can search for the name for the file without defining its path .
 ## References

 NONE